FelixK15/k15_gameboy_emulator/README.md

 - [ ] Implement sound

 Currently the emulator is purely run on the CPU, meaning that the Nintendo GameBoy CPU as well as the PPU are being emulated purely on the host CPU.
+The final image from the emulator will be blit to the screen by the GPU to utilize programmable scaling options and filters.